French Revision and Support

 Writing (25%) |

 What does this cover?
-You will need to communicate and interact in French on a variety of different topics across all the themes.
-There are 3 tasks:
+Speaking in French on a variety of different topics and themes, reading aloud in French and responding to visual stimuli.
+There are 3 tasks: Role-play |

 Higher tier: